outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - document locked objects that are inputs to core objects (like functions & concepts)
+    - core functions like 'change', with locked objects which should be generated as inputs to other functions and should not be removed bc they enable other rules & core objects
+      - a 'check for errors' function
+      - a concept of 'self-correction/optimization'

   - document uncertainty structures like randomness collisions & structures that produce certainty (combinations that stabilize)

   - document interacting AI error types (as in financial price & crime prediction models)

   - standardization application to generate logic automation algorithm

     - iterate through interface objects (change type, problem type, assumptions, etc)
       - find interface objects in a problem space
         - filter by relevance structures (like interaction directness/causation, such as change hubs)